After many days of rain, the weather yesterday offered up a change . . . snow.

-I walked out a few times to check on him (it is a him) and for a couple of those visual checks he was perched on the hanger for the feeder.
-The rest of the times, he was on one of the poppies.
+I walked out a few times to check on him (it is a him), and for a couple of those visual checks, he was perched on the hanger for the feeder.
+The rest of the time, he was on one of the poppies.

-I went to sleep listening to a fierce wind and worrying about my trees.
+I went to sleep listening to the fierce wind and worrying about my trees.